Billy Zulch: Career

-His 105 came in the only Test South Africa won on that tour.
-Zulch batted for three hours, and a hundred from Tip Snooke then boosted South Africa to 482; and, despite 214 from Australian batsman Victor Trumper, and a relative failure from Zulch with 14 in the second innings, South Africa went on to win by 38 runs.
+Zulch was one of South Africa's leading batsmen on the tour of Australia in 1910–11, scoring 354 runs in the five Tests, with two centuries.
+He scored 105 in the Third Test, the only Test South Africa won.
+Zulch batted for three hours, after which a hundred from Tip Snooke then boosted South Africa to 482; and, despite 214 from Australian batsman Victor Trumper, and a relative failure from Zulch with 14 in the second innings, South Africa went on to win by 38 runs.
+He scored 150 in the second innings of the Fifth Test after South Africa had followed on 204 runs behind, but it was not enough to save the match.